HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.typescript.typescript-compiling.md

 ### Why do I get different errors and warnings with VS Code than when I compile my TypeScript project?

 VS Code ships with a recent stable version of the TypeScript language service and it may not match the version of TypeScript installed globally on your computer or locally in your workspace.
 For that reason, you may see differences between your compiler output and errors detected by the active TypeScript language service.
-See [[vs.1.7.#using-newer-typescript-versions]] for details on installing a matching TypeScript version.
+See [using-newer-typescript-versions](#using-newer-typescript-versions) for details on installing a matching TypeScript version.

 ### Can I use the version of TypeScript that ships with VS 2022?